kizzyFuego/TollEventCA5/README.md

 Run the main class

   ### Note
- -Ensure that Mysql JDBC connector library is installed in the IDE.
+    Ensure that Mysql JDBC connector library is installed in the IDE.
 Incase its not already installed.
- -For the testing library, enure that Junit and Hamcrest library is installed.
+    For the testing library, enure that Junit and Hamcrest library is installed.

 ## Versioning
 Github will be used.
 So any subsequent update can be found at this github respository.